ericmikkelsen/ericmikkelsen.github.io/resume.md

  - heading: Sprout Social
    position: Web Engineer
    date: January 2017 - Present
    body: Sprout Social’s marketing site is my main concern.
 I do regular marketing site stuff (Wordpress dev, content updates, page speed monitoring, etc.), but I spend much of my time focusing on accessibility and performance.
 It was the marketing development team's initiative to get the site to 508 compliance and almost to WCAG AA.
-While At Sprout Social I also spend time working in Node, dabbling in React, and contributing some to build systems.
+At Sprout Social I also spend time working in Node, dabbling in React, and contributing to build systems.
  - heading: Mightybytes
    position: Web Developer
    date: June 2015 - November 2016